Wrongs Darker Than Death or Night: Reception

+This episode had Nielsen ratings of 4.6 when it was broadcast in 1998, which equates to about 4.5 million viewers.
 Tor.com gave the episode a 7 out of 10 rating.

-"Wrongs..." was rated 6th in a review of the darkest themed Deep Space Nine episodes.
+Comic Book Resources ranked "Wrongs Darker than Death or Night" as the 6th darkest Deep Space Nine episodes.
 In 2018, SyFy recommend this episode for its abbreviated watch guide for the Bajoran character Kira Nerys.